Occlusion & Function

 “Very precise and understandable.
 I am glad I took this course now rather than after 20 years of practice.”

 Fred McIntyre, D.D.S., M.S., Clinical Professor Emeritus of Restorative Dentistry at SUNY Buffalo; Diplomate, American Board of Prosthodontics.
-Dr. McIntyre has been active in research, has published several articles in refereed publications related to esthetics and has lectured on the subject of esthetics at all levels of dental education.
+Dr. McIntyre has been active in research, has published several articles in refereed publications related to esthetics and has lectured on the subjects of esthetics at all levels of dental education.
 He is a consultant for Great Lakes Orthodontics and Chief of Prosthodontics at Buffalo VA Hospital.

 Paul S. Olin, D.D.S., M.S., Director, Dental Implant Program; Associate Professor, Division of Prosthodontics, Department of Restorative Sciences, University of Minnesota, School of Dentistry.
 Dr. Olin maintains an active prosthodontic and esthetic dentistry practice.
 Dr. Olin is the Director of Postgraduate Programs in Contemporary & Esthetic Dentistry Levels I-III at the University of Minnesota School of Dentistry.